 Dell interview questions in the assessment test often mixed technical knowledge with real-world scenarios.
 I noticed that Dell focused a lot on data analytics and programming skills.
 They wanted to see if I could analyze raw data and pull out insights using code.

-Here’s a quick table of the main assessment test formats and topics I encountered:
+Here’s a quick table of the main assessment test formats and topics:

 Test Format | Topics Covered |